akash02ab/dsa/subarray_sum.md

 # Subarray with sum exactly k

-## Is there is any subarray with sum k
+## Is there exists any subarray with sum k

 | Input | Output |
 | --- | --- |